Ideas & Inspiration · February 13, 2026 · 6 min read

-Halloween balloon decoration ideas — orange, black, and purple palettes, spiderweb garlands, ghost balloons, haunted entrances, and setups for both kids and adults.
+Halloween balloon ideas for 2026 — orange and black garlands, ghost balloons, haunted entrance arches, spiderweb installations, and setups for both kids and adults in Los Angeles.

-Halloween is one of the most creative seasons for balloon decor.
+Halloween balloons are one of the most creative categories in balloon decor.
 The color palettes are dramatic, the themes are limitless, and there's room for everything from adorable kids' setups to seriously spooky adult installations.
+Whether you're planning a backyard costume party, a school trunk-or-treat, or an adults-only haunted soiree in Los Angeles — Halloween balloon decorations set the mood from the moment guests arrive.
 As a designer, I love Halloween projects because they push creative boundaries in ways other events don't.

 Halloween Balloon Color Palettes